gregmcinnes/Hubble2D6/README.md

 Read more about Hubble.2D6 in the [manuscript](https://www.biorxiv.org/content/10.1101/684357v2.abstract).

-\*Increased function is not predicted because, currently, the only known mechanism the leads to an increased function allele is through increased copy number, which is not evaluated by Hubble.2D6.
+\*Increased function is not predicted because currently the only known mechanism the leads to an increased function allele is through increased copy number, which is not evaluated by Hubble.2D6.

 ## Installation

+We recommend using a [conda](https://docs.conda.io/en/latest/) environment for the python libraries.
+Python version 3.6 required.

 ### Quick Installation

---- This has not yet been implemented.
-Coming very soon.
-Proceed to Full Installation. ---

-This method only works to evaluate star alleles that comprise only SNVs.
-All annotation embeddings have been precomputed for SNVs, so installation of annovar and VEP is not necessary.
-If you require analysis of INDELs, proceed to "Full Installation"
+If you only need to analyze haplotypes containing SNVs and common INDELs *--coming soon--* (INDELs found in existing star alleles), you can use the quick installation.
+We have precomputed embeddings for all possible SNVs and common INDELs so the lengthy annotation step is not needed.
+If you require analysis of INDELs not in existing star alleles, proceed to "Full Installation".

 #### Intall Python libraries